kudelabs/method_proxy/README.markdown

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+### CREDITS
+Special thanks for their invaluable feedback, advice, suggestions and fixes to: wtaysom, adehvadeh, shaokun and rainchen.

 ### PROJECT ON THE WEB

 The project is hosted on GitHub: